*Updated 3-Dec-2019* The option to prepare these biscuits with leaven has been included below.

 3. Prepare a large mixing bowl and add in all of the dry ingredients.
 If you’re milling your own flour, your mix may be coarser and drier.
 If you’re using pre-milled flour, prepare for a finer, wetter mix.
 Quickly mix the spices into the flour and create a well in the middle of the flour.
 Add 450 gr or 2 cups of strained grape must and pulp into the well and begin to fold it together.
 Knead it until the must is absorbed into the flour.

 4. Add the lard/butter and cheese into the dough and knead it into the dough.
 This should add more moisture to the mixture.
+If you choose to use the leaven/starter in your dough, add it in now.
 If the dough begins to form a nice, workable wad of dough, take it out and begin kneading it on a counter surface or cutting board.
 If the dough is too dry or crumbly, add in a some of the remaining grape juice until the dough becomes workable and binds together firmly.
 Knead for 15 minutes.